INN/doubleclick-for-wp/docs/Workflow.md

 ### 2. Create a Line Item (i.e. December Taco Bonanza)

 A Line Item is effectively the unit for an advertisement.
+Targeting on Line Items points them to specific Ad Units.

 ### 3. Attach One or More Creatives (i.e. TacoDecember_Mobile, TacoDecember_Desktop, TacoDecember_Desktop_Alt)

 Attach creatives to the Line Item.

-### 4. Create an Ad Unit if one doesn't already exist (i.e. Leaderboard)
+### 4. Create an Ad Unit if one doesn't already exist (i.e. Global_Header_Leaderboard or Article_Rail1_Box)

 The Ad Unit should support all creative sizes on a Line Item.
 Ex: 320x50 and 728x90.
+Targeting on Line Items points them to specific Ad Units.
+Targeting on Placements points them to Ad Units.

 ### 5. Create Placements (i.e. Global_Header_Banner or Article_Rail1)